 Utica is a somewhat small city located in the state of Michigan.
 With a population of 5,177 people and 19 constituent neighborhoods, Utica is the 187th largest community in Michigan.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.53% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of people in Utica who are college-educated is somewhat higher than the average US community of 21.84%: 28.46% of adults in Utica have at least a bachelor's degree.

 The per capita income in Utica in 2018 was $33,416, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $133,664 for a family of four.
 However, Utica contains both very wealthy and poor people as well.

 Utica is a somewhat ethnically-diverse city.
 The people who call Utica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Utica residents report their race to be White, followed by Asian.
 Important ancestries of people in Utica include German, Irish, Polish, Italian, and English.

 The most common language spoken in Utica is English.
-Other important languages spoken here include Polish and Langs. of India.
+Other important languages spoken here include Polish and Spanish.